 Between March and April 2016 sea ice concentration processing was switched from DMSP-f17 to DMSP-f18.
 Preliminary investigations show that Arctic sea ice area might be 1-2% lower, Antarctic sea ice area about 1% higher for DMSP-f18 than for DMSP-17.

-Animations of the anomalies for the period 201201-201703 are shown here for the Arctic and the Antarctic.
+Animations of the anomalies for the period 201201-201707 are shown here for the Arctic and the Antarctic.
 Note that we display NEGATIVE sea ice anomalies in red because these correspond to POSITIVE temperature anomalies and vice versa for positive sea ice anomalies which are given in blue.
-The black line denotes the climatological ice extent (ice concentration > 5%) of the respective month for the reference period 1992-2016.
-In the animation anomalies are cut off beyond the actual ice extent (ice concentration > 5%).
+The black (grey) line denotes the actual (climatological) position of the 15% ice concentration isoline for the respective month for the reference period 1992-2016.

-Professional animations can be found for Arctic & Antarctic (these are based on AMSR-E data; for animations of the SSM/I-SSM/IS time series or general visualisation requests: felicia.brisc@).
+Professional animations can be found for Arctic & Antarctic (these are based on AMSR-E data; for animations of the SSM/I-SSMIS time series or general visualisation requests: felicia.brisc (at) uni-hamburg.de).

 The Arctic System has changed during the last couple of years; please see the Arctic Report Card to get details.